 Molmol Kuo is an artists, educator, and researcher based in Brooklyn.

 She spends most of her time working with machines and computers.
-She builds uniques device for unique problems and makes weird thing with electricity.
+She builds uniques device for unique problems and makes curious things with electricity.
 She creates tools that help her tell stories about people, cities, sometimes even objects.
-She loves it when her work exposes viewers to a storytelling experiences.
-And she aims to surprise and put smiles on people’s faces.
+And she aims to put smiles on people’s faces.

 She works out of a studio space shared with a group of artists and enjoys to be up in the mix.
 Her greatest inspirations come from the hearts of some of her dearest discipline-bending friends, whom very often mis-use and re-appropriate technology in order to create new tools for creative expressions and reimagine our presence in our society.

 When she is not in front of a computer or a soldering station, she volunteers for the Sanctuary for Families in New York to advocate for victims of violence and sex trafficking, and she works with survivors of gender based violence to rebuild their lives beyond trauma.